-Tom Sargent was, alongside Nobel Laureate Robert Lucas, a leading figure of the rational expectations revolution in the 1970s, testing rational expectations against real-world data and pointing out how expansionary policies of fiscal and monetary institutions will not, in the long run, influence output or unemployment.
-Today, he remains not only one of the most cited economists, but ranks among the most popular professors with students.
-Though he has a successful academic career to look back on, he is still eager to learn new things – computer languages, for example.
+Tom Sargent was, alongside Nobel Laureate Robert Lucas, a leading figure of the rational expectations revolution in the 1970s.
+Testing rational expectations against real world data, they demonstrated how the policies of fiscal and monetary institutions will not, in the long run, influence output or unemployment.
+Today, Sargent remains not only one of the most cited economists but ranks among the most popular professors with students.
+Though he has a successful academic career to look back on, he is still eager to learn new things, computer languages, for example.

 At a glance